turingschool/front-end-curriculum/lessons/intro-to-javascript-part-1.md

 var mythicalCreature = " unicorns";
 var creatureCount = "<p>I have " + quantity + " very fancy" + mythicalCreature + "</p>"
 ```
-This is very useful when we want to append data to the DOM, because it means we can write out an entire HTML tag and concatenate in the data from our variable.
+This is very useful when we want to append data to the DOM (Document Object Model), because it means we can write out an entire HTML tag and concatenate in the data from our variable.

 ### Rules for Naming Variables